bkuczenski/TNC_MSSP/json/client/README.md

      unqualified recommendations for fisheries management measures they should look at?
 Right now my cli.js script assumes they are still relevant to show, even without caveats.
-  3. Similarly, there are situations where there is a caveat relevant to both a question and answer, but no matching criteria.
-I just assumed in my script that the related Target should be show even without matching any criteria.
+  3. Similarly, there are situations where there is a caveat matches a question and answer, but there are no matching criteria.
+I just assumed in my script that the related Target should be shown even without matching any criteria.
      Is that correct?
 An example of this is Question 49, where caveat 8 matches but there are no related criteria.
   4. I really don't understand the role of `SatisfiedBy` on Questions.
 Aren't